b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function is
+	This function inserts a Seprator in the list at the specified index.

 **Type:** int= index

-..  note:: Not tested yet
+..  code-block:: python

-	win['mycombobox'].InsertSeparator(2)
+	win.Find('combo_1').InsertSeparator(2)  #insert after second item

 RemoveItem(int)